DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 *   **@module LcdUpdater:** Manages the visual state of all LCD screens.
 *   **Core Responsibilities:**
     *   Handles `unlit`, `dimly-lit`, and `active` states for LCD containers.
-    *   During the startup sequence, its state-setting methods are called **procedurally** by `PhaseRunner`.
-It remains passive and does not react to global state changes during this time to prevent race conditions.
+    *   Provides an API (`getLcdPowerOnTimeline`) for `PhaseRunner` to create flicker animations during startup.
-    *   When the application is interactive, it applies the correct final state based on `appStatus`.
+    *   When the application is interactive, it applies the correct final state based on `appStatus` and enables the continuous resonance effect on the main terminal.

 #### `DynamicStyleManager.js`
 *   **@module DynamicStyleManager:** Manages dynamic CSS custom properties.